Estimating Joint Interventional Distributions from Marginal Interventional Data: Interventional CMAXENT ( )

-In \citet{garrido2022obtaining} it is shown that causal edges can be inferred from the estimated Lagrange multipliers of the solution of the CMAXENT problem.
-Since we have \Cref{asmp:faithfulFexpectations}, which is required for their results to hold, and the solution of \icmaxent is an exponential family distribution, we can also use i-CMAXENT to infer causal edges.
-Note that we need to know which interventional distributions are identifiable without requiring knowledge of which of the \emph{potential} causes \emph{actually} has a direct causal link to the effect variable if we want to use \icmaxent for causal feature selection.
-The following proposition shows that this is possible (proof see \Cref{app:proofs}).
+In \citet{garrido2022obtaining}, we showed that causal edges can be inferred from the estimated Lagrange multipliers of the solution of the CMAXENT problem.
+Since we have \Cref{asmp:faithfulFexpectations}, which is required for those results to hold, and the solution of \icmaxent is an exponential family distribution, we can also use \icmaxent to infer causal edges.
+Note that we need to know which interventional distributions are identifiable without requiring knowledge of which of the \emph{potential} causes \emph{actually} has a direct causal link to the effect variable if we want to use \icmaxent for parental discovery.
+The following proposition shows that this is possible.

-\begin{restatable}[Identifiability and adjustment set of variables with only incoming arrows]{prop}{identifiabilityIncomingArrows} Let $\bX$ be a set of candidate causal parents of $Y$, that can be confounded.
-Assume we know the distribution $P(\bX)$.
-If the only child of $X_{j}\in\bX$ is potentially, but not necessarily $Y$, then $P(Y\mid \ddo(X_{j}))$ is identifiable and a valid adjustment set for the atomic intervention is $\bX\setminus X_{j}$.
+\begin{restatable}[Identifiability and adjustment set of variables with only incoming arrows]{proposition}{identifiabilityIncomingArrows} Let $\bX$ be a set of candidate causal parents of $Y$, which can be confounded.
+Assume we know the density $\pdf(\bX)$.
+If the only child of $X_j \in \bX$ is potentially, but not necessarily, $Y$, then $\pdf(Y \mid \ddo(X_j))$ is identifiable and a valid adjustment set for the atomic intervention is $\bX \setminus X_j$.
 That is, the rest of the potential causes. \end{restatable}

-A different way of thinking of \Cref{th:identifiabilityIncomingArrows} is that we can decide whether we can use interventional data in an \icmaxent estimation only by looking at the arrows between $\bX$ and without any knowledge of the arrows between $\bX$ and $Y$.
+A different way of thinking about \Cref{prop:identifiabilityIncomingArrows} is that we can decide whether we can use interventional data in an \icmaxent estimation only by looking at the arrows between $\bX$ and without any knowledge of the arrows between $\bX$ and $Y$.